Jaycob Megna

-Jaycob Megna (born December 10, 1992) is an American professional ice hockey defenseman currently playing for the Seattle Kraken of the National Hockey League (NHL).
-He was selected by the Anaheim Ducks in the 7th round (210th overall) of the 2012 NHL Entry Draft.
+Jaycob Megna (born December 10, 1992) is an American professional ice hockey defenseman and captain for the Henderson Silver Knights of the American Hockey League (AHL) while under contract to the Vegas Golden Knights of the National Hockey League (NHL).
+He was selected by the Anaheim Ducks in the seventh round, 210th overall, of the 2012 NHL entry draft.
+He has also played with the San Jose Sharks, Seattle Kraken, Chicago Blackhawks, and Florida Panthers.

 Playing career

+Amateur

 As a youth, Megna played in the 2005 Quebec International Pee-Wee Hockey Tournament with the Chicago Mission minor ice hockey team.
 After playing Midget Major U18 hockey for Team Illinois, and committing to play Division 1 hockey with the Nebraska–Omaha Mavericks, Megna signed with the Muskegon Lumberjacks of the United States Hockey League (USHL) on May 11, 2010.
 During the 2010–11 season, Megna was the co-winner of the USHL Scholar-Athlete Award for his 4.0 GPA at Mona Shores High School.
+Megna then played three seasons with the Nebraska–Omaha Mavericks, during which he recorded 4 goals, 18 assists, and 40 penalty minutes in 105 games played.